kate-orlova/google-amp-in-sitecore/README.md

 AMP specific config consists of the above pipelines definition and AMP Layout Id.

+## AMP compatible components
+_ContentComponents_ project contains the content components supporting the AMP view, for example _..\src\Feature\ContentComponents\Views\YouTubeVideo.cshtml_ demonstrates how to render a YouTube video for AMP.

 # Contribution
 Hope you found the above solution elegant and helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.